A Touch of Hong Kong Culture

 Hong Kong Culture – One Day Itinerary

 Finally, if you are keen on shopping, prioritise Nathan Road, the famous, bustling shopping street which is the heartbeat of Kowloon.
 It is busy day and night.
-Shops, restaurants and coffee shops are lined up side by side.
-Throngs of tourists as well as insisting street vendors contribute to the hectic vibe.
-Nathan Road was the very first road built in Kowloon, when the Qing dynasty passed the land over to the United Kingdom in 1860.
+Shops, restaurants, and coffee shops line up side by side.
+A plethora of tourists, as well as insisting street vendors, contribute to the hectic vibe.
+Nathan Road was the very first road built in Kowloon when the Qing dynasty passed the land over to the United Kingdom in 1860.
 The 3.6 km (2.2 miles) thoroughfare in Kowloon was later named after the 13th governor, Mathew Nathan.
-In the post WWII years it was also known as the Golden Mile.
+In the post-WWII years, it was also known as the Golden Mile.

 You are back on Hong Kong Island.
 Stroll around the back streets and alleys with delicate food stalls and local restaurants serving savoury noodle soups, a tempting dinner option.
-Then continue in the direction of the Central Government Complex of HKSAR near the waterfront where you can admire the massive governmental arch-like building and other impressive skyscrapers.
+Then, continue towards the Central Government Complex of HKSAR near the waterfront, where you can admire the massive governmental arch-like building and other impressive skyscrapers.

-There hasn’t been time for Victoria Peak since waiting for the tram (the wait is sometimes considerable) and going there most likely would have stolen too much time of your day.
-Instead, second best option: go to Tamar Park (next to the Central Government Complex) and the Central and Western District Promenade along the waterfront.
-Here you can enjoy the most spectacular 360 degree panoramic view by night with the multitude of skyscrapers.
-You have an awe-inspiring view of thousands of buildings lightening up the black night sky, as well as the tiny twinkling ferries and boats crossing Victoria Harbour.
+There hasn’t been time for Victoria Peak since waiting for the tram (the wait is sometimes considerable), and taking the time to go up most likely would have stolen too much time.
+Instead, choose the second best option: go to Tamar Park (next to the Central Government Complex) and the Central and Western District Promenade along the waterfront.
+Here, you can enjoy the most spectacular 360-degree panoramic view by night with the fascinating skyscrapers.
+You will have an awe-inspiring view of thousands of buildings lightening up the black night sky and the tiny twinkling ferries and boats crossing Victoria Harbour.
 You may alternatively go to the other side for the Symphony of Lights at the Avenue of Stars in Kowloon.
 It is a stunning view and the highlight of your visit!

 Travel Insurance / Visa